SystemSpace/Compendium/compendium.rst

 Can you leave some of the Infinity posts untranslated so that we can see a larger sample of the language?
   I'll ask around if I can do that - although I'm not that great at Synapsian (and most Synapsian I've been writing is honestly very bad).

 How was Japanese inspired by Synapsian?
-How did they recieve this information?
+How did they receive this information?
   Anything that happens causes Aurora to vibrate, and it also vibrates on its own.
 This vibration gets echoed through the entirety of Systemspace.
 As such, Aurora in other Systems may resonate.
 We call this Auroraic Interference.

   So: In LFE the Aurora vibrated with Synapsian -> Vibrations spread to Life -> Life's Aurora vibrates with Synapsian